Heavenly Quran: In the revealed Quran

 It is also called kalam allah — the word of God — and to most Muslims is eternal and uncreated attribute of God, as opposed to something written or created by God.

 The Quran that resides in heaven is distinct from the earthly Quran.
 It is disputed whether the revealed Quran is a precise copy of the Heavenly Quran or an abridged version.
-Commonly, Injil and the Islamic notion of Torah are thought to be part of the Heavenly Quran.
+Commonly, the Injil and the Islamic notion of Torah are thought to be part of the Heavenly Quran.